aslex/AKQA/README.md

 In the root directory, run 'npm start' and go to http://localhost:3000/

-The build folder contains the code optimized for production.
+## npm run build

+creates an optimized build for production